-The Boeraisire Conservancy in Region 3 was constructed in the late 19^{th} century and extended to its current design in the 1950s to provide flood protection and water supply to the coastal area of Region 3.
+The Boerasirie Conservancy in Region 3 was constructed in the late 19th century and extended to its current design in the 1950s to provide flood protection and water supply to the coastal area of Region 3.
 It has a total catchment of 436 km2, the conservancy itself covers a vast area of about 254 km2 at the elevation of its main spillway crest.
-The conservancy dam runs for some 41 miles.
-It provides flood protection to an area of some XX km2 (acres) and a population of about XX.
+The conservancy dam runs for some 35 miles.

 In the January 2005 floods the conservancy dam was not breached.
 However overtopping to a shallow depth did occur primarily along low areas of the north east dam between Leonora and Naamryck and it is a matter of extreme good fortune that such overtopping did not result in a major breach.
 These areas are known to be low and have experienced overtopping during floods in recent years.
 As in 2005, this overtopping fortunately did not cause breaching.
 Temporary repairs using timber had been carried out following those floods.
-Part of the low area have subsequently been built up using clay bags under the Emergency Works however sections of the dam remain low.
-A crest level survey of the dam is not available to identify the extent of raising required.
+Part of the low area have subsequently been built up under the Emergency Work, however only the section between Leonora and Tiger Dam could be completed in the time available (about 5.8 km) and some sections of the dam remain low (about 4-5 km).
+A crest level survey of the dam is not available, other than between Leonora and Naamryck, to identify the extent of further raising required.